1. Stalker Defense Attorney | Client’S Request for Assistance

 Stalking Related Legal Framework Explained to the Client

-The attorney explained that Washington D.C. defines stalking under D.C.
+The attorney explained that Washington D.C.
+Defines stalking under D.C.
 Code § 22-3133 as engaging in a course of conduct directed at a specific person with the intent to cause fear, emotional distress, or to interfere with their safety, and that such conduct must consist of two or more acts.

 A single communication, without repetition or threatening behavior, generally does not constitute a course of conduct.